 For many women returning to work after giving birth does not mean no longer nursing or pumping.
 Thankfully, the Department of Labor (DOL) and the Fair Labor Standards Act (FSLA) have provided certain guidelines protecting a mother’s rights.
 These guidelines allow moms to continue pumping and in some cases, nursing during the working day.

 The guidelines include providing a private place that is not a bathroom.
 A room where a mother can pump without fear of being walked in on by other employees or members of the public.
-There are certain exceptions to the guidelines and each individual state may have additional laws or guidelines.
+There are certain exceptions to the guidelines and each state may have additional laws or guidelines.
 Be sure to check with your local government to know what your rights are.
 Discuss with your employer to verify if your company has any additional allowances not mandated by the DOL or FSLA.

 What You Will Need